BrockDSL/2023-02-23-Brock-Hybrid/index.md

 <h2>Hybrid Event</h2>
 <p>
   We will be running this event in a hybrid format.
-The In-Person component will be held in the Digital Collaboratory (RFP 216).
+The In-Person component will be held in TH 253.
 The online component will be held using <a href="https://discord.com/" target="_blank">Discord</a>.
 If attending online please ensure that you have the Discord Desktop Platform installed for the best experience.
 </p>

 {% comment %}